+Large breasts, small breasts, uneven breasts, perky breasts, saggy breasts, and all breasts in between are beautiful!
 Your breasts are designed by nature to produce milk and sustain your baby’s life.
-The development of your breasts begins when you are just the size of a plum in your mother’s uterus.
-Your breasts go through several stages of development in puberty, pregnancy, lactation, and finally menopause.
+Development of your breasts begins when you are just the size of a plum in your mother’s uterus and go through several stages of development in puberty, pregnancy, lactation, and finally, menopause.

-- Puberty - Breast buds begin to develop between the age of 8-and 13.
-The areola begins to widen and the nipple becomes more raised.
-When the ovaries secrete estrogen, the ductal system begins to grow and fatty tissue increases and the breasts become larger.
-The first period is usually 2-3 years after the onset of puberty.
+Puberty - Breast buds begin to develop between ages 8-13.
+The areola begins to widen, and the nipple becomes more raised.
+When the ovaries secrete estrogen, the ductal system begins to grow, fatty tissue increases, and the breasts become larger.
+The first menstrual period is usually 2-3 years after the onset of puberty.
 (1)

-Ovulation begins, menstruation begins and lobes form at the base of the ducts (2) containing lobules that synthesize and store milk.
+Ovulation begins, menstruation begins, and lobes form at the base of the ducts (2) containing lobules that synthesize and store milk.

-- Pregnancy - your areola may become darker and your breasts more tender as your breasts prepare to begin making colostrum for your baby.
-Breast size increases and the veins on your chest become more visible.
+Pregnancy - your areola may become darker and your breasts more tender as your breasts prepare to begin making colostrum for your baby.
+Breast size increases, and the veins on your chest become more visible.
 The Montgomery glands develop and look like little bumps on your areola.
 An increase in estrogen levels signals the milk duct system to grow and branch out.
 Estrogen communicates with the pituitary gland to increase prolactin for making milk.
 Higher levels of estrogen and progesterone suppress milk from being released.
 (3)

-Lactation - As soon as the placenta is separated from the uterus and birthed, progesterone and estrogen drop considerably and prolactin levels rise to trigger milk production.
-Over the next 2-3 days milk supply will increase in volume compared to colostrum.
+Lactation - As soon as the placenta is separated from the uterus and birthed, progesterone and estrogen drop considerably, and prolactin levels rise to trigger milk production.
+Over the next 2-3 days, the milk supply will increase in volume compared to colostrum.
 Over the next few weeks, the milk supply begins to regulate based on the information it receives.
 Demand dictates the supply.
 (4)

-- Perimenopause & Menopause - Levels of estrogen drop and your breasts become less elastic due to a loss of hydration in your breast’s connective tissue.
-Glandular tissue decreases and your breasts may change their shape or lose some of their firmness.
+Perimenopause & Menopause - Levels of estrogen drop, and your breasts become less elastic due to a loss of hydration in your breast’s connective tissue.
+Glandular tissue decreases, and your breasts may change their shape or lose some of their firmness.
 Going braless encourages your chest muscles to be more engaged and may prevent sagging.